davawen/keal/README.md

 comment = Manage current session # (optional) Comment shown on the right prefix = sm # What the user needs to type exec = exec.sh # Executable, from the plugin's directory

+# You can optionally specify plugin options:
+[config]
+log_out =
 ```

 Plugins communicate via `stdio`, as to be as simple and universal as possible.

 - At startup:
+  - Keal sends the plugin its configuration options (that might have been overriden by the user) in the order they are declared
   - The plugin tells which events it wants to be subscribed to
   - The plugin responds with an initial choice list (newline separated)
 - Then, in a loop: